mcsrainbow/notes/aws/sap.md

 * * track AWS costs in Organizations - C - Use Cost Explorer, NO Lambda

-* * call center, task up to 72 hours to be transcribed, NFS - A - S3, Amazon Transcribe, NO Mechanical Turk
+* * call center, task up to 72 hours to be transcribed, NFS - A - S3, Lambda + Amazon Transcribe, NO Mechanical Turk

 * rapidly scale from hundreds to tens of thousands of jobs in less thant 30 seconds - B - Lambda, SQS